ryanaripley/ryanaripley.github.io/_projects/playwrights-center-annual-reports.md

 ---
-title: "Banfill-Locke Center for the Arts"
+title: "Playwrights' Center Annual Reports"
-hero-image: banfill-1400.jpg
-thumbnail: banfill-thumb.jpg
+thumbnail: pwc2015-thumb.jpg
-blurb: "Website built for nonprofit gallery in Fridley, MN"
-skills: "Logo design, WordPress, CRM integration"
+blurb: "Expressing the mission of a nonprofit."
+skills: "Web design and development"
 ---

 <p class="highlight">This is the first important paragraph about this project.</p>